speakASAP/allegro-service/docs/OAUTH_400_ERROR_TROUBLESHOOTING.md

 ## Most Likely Issue

 Based on the error, the most likely cause is **redirect URI mismatch**.

 The redirect URI in the token exchange request must match:

 1. What was used in the authorization URL
 2. What's registered in Allegro Developer Portal

 **Action Required:**

 1. Verify redirect URI in Allegro Developer Portal matches `https://allegro.statex.cz/api/allegro/oauth/callback`
 2. If it doesn't match, either:
    - Add the correct URI in Allegro Developer Portal, OR
    - Update `.env` to match what's registered

+## Recent Fixes Applied

+### 1. Redirect URI Normalization
+- Added automatic normalization to remove trailing slashes and trim whitespace
+- Ensures exact matching between authorization URL and token exchange
+- Applied consistently in both `generateAuthorizationUrl` and `exchangeCodeForToken`

+### 2. Parameter Validation
+- Added validation to ensure all required parameters (code, codeVerifier, redirectUri, clientId, clientSecret) are present
+- Trims whitespace from code and state parameters to handle URL encoding issues
+- Validates parameters before making API calls

+### 3. Enhanced Logging
+- Logs both original and normalized redirect URIs
+- Shows request body preview (without sensitive data)
+- Captures detailed error information from Allegro API
+- Logs parameter lengths and validation status

+### 4. Code and State Trimming
+- Automatically trims code and state parameters from query string
+- Prevents issues with URL-encoded whitespace
+- Validates trimmed values are not empty

 ## Next Steps

-After fixing the redirect URI:
+After applying these fixes:

-1. Try the OAuth flow again
+1. **Try the OAuth flow again** - The normalization and validation should resolve most redirect URI mismatch issues
-2. Check logs for detailed error information
+2. **Check logs for detailed error information** - Enhanced logging will show exactly what's being sent to Allegro
+3. **Verify redirect URI in Allegro Developer Portal** - Ensure it matches exactly: `https://allegro.statex.cz/api/allegro/oauth/callback` (no trailing slash)
-3. If still failing, review the `errorCode` and `errorDescription` from Allegro API response
+4. **If still failing**, review the `errorCode` and `errorDescription` from Allegro API response in the logs